DanilaMihailov/beacon.nvim/README.md

 ```
 enabled by default.
 You should set `g:beacon_timeout` to some number of milliseconds (somewhere around 300-500 is nice), otherwise beacon wont be cleared.

+# Issues
+Somehow if `scrolloff` is set, plugin breaks.
+I am working on it.

 # How it works
 Whenever plugin detects some kind of a jump, it's showing floating window at the cursor position and using `winblend` fades window out.